STAR Early College High School @ Erasmus

 Teachers at the high school are working closely with Brooklyn College faculty to create an interdisciplinary curriculum that fully integrates the use of technology and interactive assignments.

-Brooklyn College Faculty NSF-CCLI Participants
+Brooklyn College Faculty CCLI Participants in the Workshops and Seminars:

-Spark Workshops
+Spark Workshops (Fall)

-6-Week Seminars
+6-Week Seminars (Spring)